eBike battery connection problem-Electrical connector grease case study

 - There must be no increase in contact resistance across terminations as a result of using a connector grease.

-Nyogel 760G is our ‘go to’ dielectric connector grease and can be purchased at our online shop.
+Tribosyn 330 is our ‘go to’ dielectric connector grease and can be purchased at our online shop.
 It has a superb pedigree in a number of industry sectors, most notably the automotive sector.
-Nyogel 760G does not cause any increased resistance across the contact surfaces but is NOT conductive and does not contain silicone.
-Find out about some common myths and a few facts about the grease.
+Tribosyn 330 does not cause any increased resistance across the contact surfaces but is NOT conductive and does not contain silicone.

 Applying The Grease

-In terms of contact surface lubrication, only a thin coating of the electrical connector grease Nyogel 760G is required for the product to be effective.
+In terms of contact surface lubrication, only a thin coating of the electrical connector grease Tribosyn 330 is required for the product to be effective.
 Quite often, the female side of a connector is the easiest option when wishing to grease connector contact surface but the male spade terminals on this Shimano device are easily accessible, quite large and also it is likely that any squirting of the grease into the female side would not reach the contact surface.
-So in this instance, the customer applied the 760G very diligently by squeezing a blob of 760G from a tube, on to the spade terminals, then redistributing the grease evenly over both sides of the spade contact surface.
+So in this instance, the customer applied the 330 very diligently by using a brush to apply a thin coating on to the spade terminals, making sure there was an even coating on each side of the spade contact surfaces.

-Nyogel 760G looks like a clear gel, as a consequence it can be hard to inspect the presence of the gel/grease when applied in thin layers, so a UV dye was included in the formula to aid inspection:
+Tribosyn 330 looks like a clear gel, as a consequence it can be hard to inspect the presence of the gel/grease when applied in thin layers, so a UV dye was included in the formula to aid inspection.

-The problem stopped occurring after the Nyogel 760G was applied.
+The problem stopped occurring after the Tribosyn 330 was applied.
 The customer was extremely pleased, now the customer could take care free rides without worrying about the electric drive cutting out/ceasing to work.
 Considering e-Bikes are a big ticket item/device to purchase, it’s amazing how just a few pennies of grease can make all the difference to the ownership experience of a eBike user.

-THE NYOGEL 760G prevented the electric motor/battery cutting out and made all the difference to the e-bike owner.
+THE tribosyn 330 prevented the electric motor/battery cutting out and made all the difference to the e-bike owner.

 So what was the problem?
-What did the use of Nyogel 760G fix?
-Impossible for the author to be sure as we did not get to see the contact surfaces in person, but most likely a combination of oxidation and contact wear.
-The Nyogel 760G will prevent oxidation from occurring on the contact surfaces so an open circuit cannot be created.
+What did the use of Tribosyn 330 fix?
+Impossible for the author to be sure as we did not get to see the contact surfaces in person, but most likely a contact wear related issue and probably oxidation issues.
+In theory, Au/Gold is a noble metal and so should not react with oxygen under normal conditions.
+However, usually gold is used as a plating layer over a base metal, if the Au layer is too thin, it will contain holes and will allow oxygen to corrode the base metal, which often sends oxidation products to the surface to interfere with electrical continuity.
+The 330 will prevent oxidation from occurring on the contact surfaces so an open circuit cannot be created.
 Fretting corrosion cannot be ruled out either, if the owner/rider experienced the ‘cut out’ mid-ride, it could be that there was microscopic debris building up between the contact surfaces as the ride progressed, building up to a point where one or more contact surfaces were affected enough to cause a failure.
 Why not find out more about fretting corrosion to understand what could be happening.

 A Preventative Maintenance Solution, Not A Magical Repair Product

-Very important that the reader notes the Nyogel 760G is not a magical repair gel/grease.
-The battery contacts were already damaged prior to Nyogel 760G being applied but were obviously not too badly damaged to prevent further use.
+Very important that the reader notes the Tribosyn 330 is not a magical repair gel/grease.
+The battery contacts were already damaged prior to Tribosyn 330 being applied but were obviously not too badly damaged to prevent further use.
 The best use of a connector grease is to apply to your eBike immediately after purchase and prevent the problem starting.
 The connector grease will prevent further contact wear and any oxidation problems, but a connector grease is dielectric, not conductive….we never recommend using a conductive grease as it most likely lead to further problems.